Johnconfit/exercise_restfulapi_variant_build/README.md

 - flutter run --flavor wire
 - flutter run --flavor simpsons

-  or you can configure Android Studio and run thru Android Studio.
+  or you can configure Android Studio and run thru Android Studio, you can also run with xCode.
+  For each IDE just make sur to have a configuration ready (scheme and args for xCode and run configuration for Android Studio and VS Code).

   When you run the app, the app name appears on the top and the package name on the bottom, depending on which variant you're running.

   Some Screens